fuguigui/SDS/Readme.md

   - Google/: the data we get from GoogleTrend API
   - 0421TweetsStatistics.csv: the processed Twitter impact data.
   - 0423covid19_confirmed.csv, 0423covid19_death.csv, 0423covid19_recover.csv: raw COVID19 statistics collected from the John Hopkins University's Git repo.
-  - countries_location.xlsx: the latitude/longitude information of internationally administrative countries/regions.
+  - countries_location.xlsx, countries_location.csv: the latitude/longitude information of internationally administrative countries/regions.
   - world_population.json: countries' population statistics.
 - raw.zip: all of the tweets data we collected.
 This file is too big to upload to git.
 You can access it by requiring.
   - en/